Maddalena Caterina Morano: Beatification

 The beatification process commenced in Catania on 12 July 1935 and spanned until 20 January 1942 in which a collation of documentation was collated in order to attest to Morano's life and her virtues as well as her works in the name of God.
 A rogatory process was then held in Turin which spanned from 18 February 1936 to 6 July 1936 and another rogatory process in Caracas was held from 14 December 1936 to 28 December 1936.
 One final process - a supplementary process - was held from 20 November 1947 to 12 July 1952.
 The apostolic process was dispensed as it was not required.

 The decree on all of her writings - vital to investigate her work and spiritual life - was approved and thus signed as being a valid addition to the cause on 29 May 1958.

-These processes took place despite the fact that the Congregation of Rites - under Pope Paul VI did not grant formal approval to the cause until 9 February 1967 thus granting her the posthumous title of Servant of God.
+The Congregation of Rites, under Pope Pius XII, formally opened the cause on 23 April 1942, granting her the posthumous title of Servant of God.